sherry329/hello-word/README.md

 # hello-word
 hi humans

-sherry here,i like html,css,js and so on.
+sherry here,i want to learn more.